extrasmallwinnie/micromeg/README.md

 This package includes an example data set.

-Let’s look at the example metadata object:
+Let’s look at the example metadata object `exampleMetadata`:

 ``` r
 library(micromeg)